PhD students and faculty sit around a table, engaging in discussion.

 Faculty Leaders

-We have nationally renowned faculty and award-winning senior nurse scientists generating cutting-edge research into effective solutions.
+You'll work with our nationally renowned faculty and award-winning senior nurse scientists, who are generating cutting-edge research for effective solutions.

 Barb King and PhD research student discuss results of the MOVIN project.